Overview/Home

 }

-If it connects, the same prompt logs you in:
+If it connects, signing in works the same way:

 Any other MCP client